trueheart78/trueheart78.com/resume.md

 ![Taylor Swift - What I Want][taylor-what-i-want]

 For the longest time, I’ve wanted to be a master software craftsman.
-While that’s still a strong desire of mine, it doesn’t mean much if I can’t help people, as well.
+While that’s still a strong desire of mine, I also _really_ want to help people.

 <a id='experience'></a>
 ## :scroll: Experience [:top:][top]